onap/archived-appc/docs/APPC LCM API Guide/APPC LCM API Guide.rst

 The entity for which Distribute Traffic LCM action is being invoked is called an anchor point that is responsible for final realization of request.
 Parameters present in configuration file specify where and how traffic should be distributed,
 including: traffic destination points like VNFs, VNFCs or VMs; distribution weights; rollback strategy.
 Format of configuration file is specific to each VNF type.
+The Optimization Framework component and Homing, Allocation and Placement mechanism can be used to retrieve instances of vf-modules of anchor points and destination points with corresponding policies.

 This command is executed using an Ansible playbook or Chef cookbook.